Are you a parent or guardian struggling to get your child to brush their teeth?

 All the leading brands have apps

 - Philips Sonicare for Kids – Uses Bluetooth to pair with a smartphone.
 Makes brushing engaging by using a centralized character, Sparkly, to teach kids the benefits of brushing, whilst offering rewards for progress as well as parental controls for reminders and performance tracking.

 - Disney Magic Timer – Designed for the Oral-B Stages Power electric toothbrush, it needs to be launched when the child begins brushing and is not directly linked to the toothbrush.
 The app can run for 2 minutes but the child may not be brushing.
 Offers up to 23 different Disney, Marvel and Star Wars characters and unlocks badges and for achieving a 2 minute clean and regular brushing cycles.
 A little less educational element than Sonicare’s offering.

 - My Bright Smile – 5 educational dental games and a 2-minute brush timer.
 Each dental game reinforces one important oral care lesson.
 The timer has a nice play and pause feature and an engaging song to go along with it.
 This app does not pair with a smartphone via Bluetooth.

-There are without doubt a whole host of other apps that do or achieve similar things, but these are just a selection of the best ones we have used.
+There are without a doubt a whole host of other apps that do or achieve similar things, but these are just a selection of the best ones we have used.

 I have 2 or more children, can they share the electric toothbrush?